 Red Mountain is most easily accessed from the trailhead at the Two Medicine car campground.
 A paved, 7.5 mile long road provides the only vehicle access into Two Medicine.
 The road is quite bumpy in spots, and I have seen bear from the car many times over the years, so it’s best to take it slow and enjoy the drive!
 The Two Medicine Entrance Road starts 4 miles north of the small village of East Glacier Park and intersects with another rugged road, The Looking Glass Highway (MT-49).

 Two Medicine can also be accessed via a series of well-maintained trails.
 Two long, remote backpacking trails lead up Park Creek and Nyack Creek and over windswept passes (Two Medicine and Cut Bank, respectively) from starting points south along US-2.
 More popular trails originate in the St. Mary and Cut Bank areas to the north and lead over spectacular Pitamakan Pass and down to Two Medicine.
-There is even a trail from East Glacier Park; note that this trail crosses the Blackfeet Indian Reservation and a conservation permit ($10 annually) is required for by each person recreating on Blackfeet land.
+There is even a trail from East Glacier Park; note that this trail crosses the Blackfeet Indian Reservation and a conservation permit ($10 annually, available at local establishments in nearby East Glacier) is required for by each person recreating on Blackfeet land.

 There are two practical approaches to Red Mountain.
 Both originate from the trail that climbs up the Dry Fork Creek drainage to Oldman Lake and on to Pitamakan Pass.
 I have read brief accounts of parties climbing Red directly from the pass; it certainly looks possible to scramble along the long southwest ridge that leads from the pass towards the summit.
 If anyone has any route information from the pass, please feel free to add it under this page's comments section!
 My group utilized the great south slope as we planned to visit the large unnamed tarn that sits around 7,000 feet above sea level at the southern base of the mountain.
 This route is detailed below.